viash-hub/htrnaseq/README.md

 ![](assets/htrnaseq-launch-small.png)

-We will start an example run loading just one input and using a barcodes fast file containing only 2 wells.
+We will start an example run loading just one input and using a barcodes fasta file containing only 2 wells.

-In the first step, we add the `local` profile to the list of profiles in order to the cpu and memory requirements of the workflow steps:
+In the first step, we add the `local` profile to the list of profiles in order to limit the cpu and memory requirements of the workflow steps:

 ![](assets/launch-parameters-1-small.png) In the next step, we provide the paramters as follows: